divya-kulkarni99/divya-kulkarni99/README.md

 ### About me:

-I am Software Engineer👩🏻‍💻 with a Master's Degree in Information Systems from Northeastern University, San Jose, CA.
+1. I am a Software Engineer 👩🏻‍💻 with a Master’s degree in Information Systems from Northeastern University, San Jose, CA.
-I interned at Matt Young Media as a Software Engineer.
+2. I interned as a Software Engineer at Matt Young Media and developed <a href="https://www.socialpr.ai/">Social PR AI</a>
-I am actively looking for Software Engineer role.
+3. I am actively seeking a Software Engineer role.

 ### My Socials: